 |Fee Type||What is this?||SAT||ACT|

 Here's an elaboration.
-When you take the SAT or ACT, both tests allow you to send your scores to 4 schools for free.
-You will specify these 4 schools when registering for the test.
-The SAT gives you 9 days after the test to decide those 4 schools.
-The ACT requires you to specify the 4 schools before you take the test.
+When you take the SAT or ACT, both tests allow you to send your scores to four schools for free.
+You will specify these four schools when registering for the test.
+The SAT gives you nine days after the test to decide those four schools, while the ACT only gives you six days.

 The SAT can send all your College Board test scores to a school in a single report.
-This includes all SAT and SAT Subject Test administrations.
+This includes all SAT administrations.

-The ACT, however, requires $12.00 per test per school.
-For example, if your school uses 'Superscoring', you might want to send 2 or 3 tests to combine the highest score.
+The ACT, however, charges $16 per test per school.
+For example, if your school requires applicants to send scores from every ACT you’ve taken, you might have to send two or three tests (or more!).
 This can really rack up the cost really quickly.
-For example, if you're applying to 10 colleges and you want to send 3 test scores, this will mean $12 x 10 x 3 = $360, just to send your scores to schools.
+For example, if you're applying to ten colleges and you want to send three test scores, this will mean $16 x 10 x 3 = $480, just to send your scores to schools.

 All this money starts adding up.
 It pays to be proactive and to plan ahead.
-Here are 4 strategies to save as much money as possible on the SAT and ACT.
+Here are four strategies to save as much money as possible on the SAT and ACT.

 If you're on a budget, you can save a lot of money by planning ahead.
 Here are important ways to get money back.

-Apply for a Fee Waiver if You Qualify
+#1: Apply for a Fee Waiver If You Qualify

 Both the College Board and the ACT know that low-income families find it difficult to pay for these expensive tests.
 Applying for a fee waiver can save you hundreds of dollars.
 With a fee waiver, both tests give you free registration for tests and free score reports.